cosmic-knowledge/docs/overview/terminology.md

 _Rules_ are constraints that enforce behavior.
 For example, one rule may enforce that pod names match a particular regular expression.

 They are a core primitive that other pods, views, and models may use.

-### plugin

-Quasipanacea is highly extensible.

-There are many different types of plugins:

-- model
-- view
-- overview
-- pack
-- pod
-- theme

-## Definitions 2

-- Analogue